mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./menuWithoutborderbox.png" alt="Menu with border-box">
-    <figcaption>After we use the `box-sizing` means that the width and height of the element includes the padding and border, but not the margin.</figcaption>
+    <figcaption>After we use the `box-sizing` means that the width and height of the element include the padding and border, but not the margin.</figcaption>
 </figure>

 Add the `class` attribute to `Dashboard`.
 This is an HTML code that defines a link element with the class "active" and an empty href attribute.